 Choosing the Right Foods for Optimal Nutrition

 Eating a balanced diet with the right amount and variety of vitamins and nutrients can reduce back problems by nourishing the bones, muscles, discs and other structures in the spine.
-While a healthy diet calls for many vitamins and nutrients, this partial list highlights a number of healthy choices that can be directly beneficial for back pain patients.
+While a healthy diet calls for many vitamins and nutrients, this partial list highlights a number of healthy choices that can be directly beneficial for back pain.

 Calcium has received much attention as the most prominent of bone minerals.
 It is essential for bone health and helps maintain the necessary level of bone mass throughout the lifespan, and especially in old age.
-Adequate calcium intake is particularly important to help prevent the development of osteoporosis, a disorder characterized by weak and brittle bones that can results in painful vertebral fractures in the spine.
+Adequate calcium intake is particularly important to help prevent the development of osteoporosis, a disorder characterized by weak and brittle bones that can result in painful vertebral fractures in the spine.

-However, calcium alone will not make strong bones as evidenced by the high rate of osteoporosis despite high calcium supplementation.
+However, calcium alone will not make strong bones, as evidenced by the high rate of osteoporosis despite high calcium supplementation.
 Calcium must be balanced with other synergistic nutrients for strong bones.